Flaky Apple Pie Bars

 Instructions

-Reserve ¼ of the dough (for the topping)
+Reserve ¼ of the dough to use for the crumb topping later.

-Press the remaining dough into the bottom of a 9 x 13 baking pan, that has been greased
+Press the remaining dough evenly into the bottom of the prepared baking dish to form a crust base.

 Notes: